abdullasulaiman/ds_algo_with_typescript/src/array/FindSecondMaximum/README.md

-# Challenge 7: Find Second Maximum Value in an Array
+# Inteview Questions : Find Second Maximum Value in an Array
 ## Given an array of size n, can you find the second maximum element in the array?
-Implement your solution in Java and see if your output matches the correct output!
+Implement your solution in Javascript and see if your output matches the correct output!

 ### Problem Statement
 In this problem, you have to implement the int findSecondMaximum(arr) function which will traverse the whole array and return the second largest element present in the array.

 ### Function Prototype
 ```
-const findSecondMaximum(Array<Number>):Number
+const findSecondMaximum(Array<number>):number
 ```

 ### Output